Spider-Man 2: Visual effects

 Edge FX was only hired to do scenes where Octavius carries his tentacles.
 CGI was used for when the tentacles carry Octavius: a 20 ft high rig held Molina to glide through his surroundings, with CGI tentacles added in post-production.
 The CGI versions were scanned straight from the real ones to allow them to appear more realistic.
 However, using the real versions was always preferred to save money, and each scene was always filmed first with Edge FX's creations to see if CGI was truly necessary.
 In some shots where CGI is used, Molina is replaced by a virtual actor possessing the CGI tentacles.
 Through the use of motion-capture and cyber-scanning, visual effects supervisor Scott Stokdyk and CGI character animation supervisor Anthony LaMolinara were able to create more detailed virtual actors to replace Maguire and Molina in some shots, as well as make them display natural human motion.
 Completing the illusion, the sound designers chose not to use servo sound effects, feeling it would rob the tentacles of the sense that they were part of Octavius's body, and instead used motorcycle chains and piano wires.

 As with the previous film, John Dykstra served as visual effects designer.
 Dykstra and his crew sought to make the weakest shot of the second movie look as good as the best shot of the first movie.
 Dykstra not only created the physical appearance of Octavius's tentacles, but also that of the nuclear reaction that Octavius attempts to carry out in the film.
 The reaction resembles the sun, complete with solar flares, and poses a threat to its immediate environment through its strong gravitational pull, which can draw surrounding objects directly into it and disintegrate them.
 As mentioned previously, the film's increased budget allowed the reaction to have a significant amount of artistry and reality.

 Music

 The film was scored by Danny Elfman, composer of the previous film.
-However, during recording sessions, Elfman had a falling out with director Sam Raimi, saying that composing Spider-Man 2 was a "miserable experience".
-Christopher Young (who eventually scored the sequel), Joseph LoDuca, and John Debney did additional scores for the film.
-They wanted Elfman to do one cue that was from Hellraiser, but he couldn't get it close to it and he wasn't going to imitate Christopher Young, he instead suggested to hire Young, but Young also couldn't get it close either, so they instead licensed the cue from Hellraiser.
+However, during recording sessions, Elfman had a falling out with Raimi, and would later say that composing Spider-Man 2 was a "miserable experience".
+Christopher Young (who later scored Spider-Man 3), Joseph LoDuca, and John Debney did additional scores for the film.
+Elfman was asked to score a cue from Hellraiser (1987), but he could not get close to it and refused to imitate Young.
+Instead, he suggested hiring Young, but Young also could not get it close, so the cue was licensed from Hellraiser instead.
+It can be heard during the reveal of Doctor Octopus's tentacles.

+Elfman and Raimi would eventually mend their creative relationship in 2012 and collaborate once again on Oz the Great and Powerful (2013).

 Release

 Marketing

-The first teaser trailer was released in December 2003, being attached to the screenings of The Lord of the Rings: The Return of the King.
-The next trailer then premiered on April 8, 2004, during The Apprentice and in theaters with the release of The Alamo the day after.

-Promotional partners included Burger King, Dr Pepper, Kraft Foods, Major League Baseball, Kellogg's, and Embassy Suites Hotels.